mclendon99/certbot/README.md

 GDDOMAIN=\\'Replace with your domain name (just the domain part - not the host part).\\'

-Note that the quotes must be escaped.
+Note that the quotes must be escaped with a backslash.
+An example certbot.conf.example file is included in the repository.

 The configuration items can also be read from the environment.
 The config file items override the environment entries.